Max Strus NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Max Strus included, match up versus the Boston Celtics at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Max Strus could make a big impact for the Miami Heat at 8:30 PM on Sunday against the Boston Celtics in the 2023 NBA Playoffs.

-Let's look at Strus' prop bets, and some stats and trends to help you select good wagers.
+We're going to look at Strus' prop bets, using stats and trends to help you make good predictions.

 Max Strus Prop Bets vs. the Celtics